switowski/europython2016/examples_to_use.md

 - Sorting lists is faster if you sort in place (**list.sort() vs sorted(list)**)

+- In dictionaries, lookup time is constant (same as for sets), so it's faster than with lists

 ## Already used at the end:

 - It's faster to perform an operation 1000 times inside a function, than calling the function 1000 times.